Robert Edwards' books

 Age Groups: 18+

-An 80 page volume, printed on high quality card and paper, thread-bound, illustrated with drawings by Karen Grace; entirely designed, produced and published by the author.
+An 80 page volume, printed on high quality card and paper, thread-bound, illustrated with drawings by Karen Grace; entirely designed, produced (apart from printing and binding) and published by the author.
 The book is a second, revised edition, published in 2016.
 It consists of a collection of poems observing and describing architecture, vistas, events, institutions and people of Brighton, by a writer with extensive family background in the town and surrounding area of Sussex.
 Composed in generally lucid and conventional language and phraseology, the forms range from classical scan and rhyme to free verse, and the tone varies from comical and ironical to complimentary and affectionate, in moods of contrasting temperamental character.
-The term 'burble' of the title was a originally a self-deprecatory flippant joke applied to the title of a slim pamphlet containing the earliest poems; the ISBN arrived together unexpectedly with nine more numbers, under the term chosen as imprint for the pamphlet,...
+The term 'burble' of the title was a originally a self-deprecatory flippant joke applied to the title of a slim pamphlet containing the earliest poems; the ISBN arrived together unexpectedly with nine more numbers, under the term chosen...

 Genres: Humorous Poetry, Nature Poetry, Other Poetry